 Skin Effect Definition

-A skin effect is the phenomena that occurs in alternating currents that cause a thin outside layer of conductor to carry all of the current.
+A skin effect is the phenomena that occur in alternating currents that cause a thin outside layer of conductor to carry all of the currents.
 The depth of this layer is called the skin effect depth.

 Skin Effect Example

 - First, determine the resistivity.

 Measure or calculate the resistivity of the system.